Rock 'n' Roll History for

 May 22

 The Guess Who record their "Live At The Paramount" album at the Paramount Theatre in Seattle, Washington.
-The LP would rise to #39 on the Billboard 200 and contains a version of their 1970 chart topping hit, "American Woman" that lasts for 16 minutes and 52 seconds.
+The LP would rise to #39 on the Billboard 200 and contains a version of their 1970 chart topping hit, "American Woman" that lasts for sixteen minutes and fifty-two seconds.

 May 22